Windows 10 to be Retired in 2025

 That's why Windows 10 is no longer just an operating system for 32 and 64-bit PCs.
 It will also run on the ARM platform for smaller

 Like Windows XP, Vista, 7 and 8 before it, Windows 10 is part of the Windows NT family.

 Windows 10 Take Up

-More than 400 million active devices are running Windows 10 which has 26.8% of the market for PC's after 2 years with 12.53% across all devices.
-The latest version is 1703 The Creators Update.
+More than 1.3 billion active devices are running Windows 10 which has around 82% of the takeup for Windows PC's.
+The latest version is 21H2.